bitovi/academy/src/react/2-intro-to-jsx.md

 ## Event Handling

 One of the most powerful aspects of JavaScript is that it enables developers to respond to events in the browser.
-With JSX it's easy to listen for and respond to these events.
+With JSX it’s easy to listen for and respond to these events.
 In React, all event names are camelcased (onClick, onMouseEnter, etc...).

 ```jsx
 <div className="button primary">